kubernetes/website/content/en/blog/_posts/2018-09-19-network-bootable-farm-with-ltsp.md

 - Then node will apply settings and will download bootloader (pxelinux or grub)
 - Bootloader will download and read config with the kernel and initramfs image.
 - Then bootloader will download kernel and initramfs and execute it with specific cmdline options.
-- During the boot initramfs modlules will handle options from cmdline and do some actions like connect nbd-device, prepare overlay rootfs, etc.
+- During the boot initramfs modlules will handle options from cmdline and do some actions like connect NBD-device, prepare overlay rootfs, etc.
 - Afterwards it will call ltsp-init system instead normal init.
 - ltsp-init scripts will prepare system on the earler stage, before main init will be called.
 Basically apply setting from lts.conf (main config): write fstab and rc.local entries etc.
 - Call main init (systemd) which is booting configured system as usual, mounts shares from fstab, start targets and services, executes commands from rc.local file.